siliconspecter/full-body-tracking/readme.md

 # Full Body Tracking

 This is a crude full-body tracking library written in C#.
+It's primarily intended for people on the outside to join me here on the inside while the full immersive tech is invented in this world too (I hope, some day!).

 ## License